-- Due to the fact that nearly all businesses have websites (as well as government agencies and individuals) a large enthusiasm exists for setting up facilities on the Web for electronic commerce. - Of course there are major security issues involved here that need to be addressed. - As businesses begin to see the threats of the Internet to electronic commerce, the demand for secure web pages grows. - A number of approaches to providing Web security are possible.
+Due to the fact that nearly all businesses have websites (as well as government agencies and individuals) a large enthusiasm exists for setting up facilities on the Web for electronic commerce.
+Of course there are major security issues involved here that need to be addressed.
+Nobody wants to send their credit card number over the Internet unless they have a guarantee that only the intended recipient will receive it.
+As businesses begin to see the threats of the Internet to electronic commerce, the demand for secure web pages grows.

-- The various approaches are similar in many ways but may differ with respect to their scope of applicability and relative location within the TCP/IP protocol stack. - For example we can have security at the IP level making it transparent to end users and applications. - However another relatively general-purpose solution is to implement security just above TCP. - The foremost example of this approach is the Secure Sockets Layer (SSL) and the follow-on Internet standard known as Transport Layer Security (TLS). - Here we look at SSL which was originated by Netscape.
+A number of approaches to providing Web security are possible.
+The various approaches are similar in many ways but may differ with respect to their scope of applicability and relative location within the TCP/IP protocol stack.
+For example we can have security at the IP level making it transparent to end users and applications.
+However another relatively general-purpose solution is to implement security just above TCP.
+The foremost example of this approach is the Secure Sockets Layer (SSL) and the follow-on Internet standard known as Transport Layer Security (TLS).
+This chapter looks at SSL which was originated by Netscape.
+The Internet standard, TLS, can be viewed essentially as SSLv3.1 and is very close to and backward compatible with SSLv3.
+We will mainly be interested in SSLv3 at present.